pzimero/qr-code-component/README.md

 ## My process
 I reviewed the solution photo and looked at what the finished application would look like.
 I decided to change the background color first since that was the easiest thing to do for me.
-Another easy then I did was styled the fonts to mimic the final product.
+After that, I styled the fonts to mimic the final product.
 I realized that in order to achieve a white background for the images and the contents underneath it, I needed to create a div.
 Once I created the div, I added padding, margin, and height.
 I made sure to add shadowing for dimension.
-I made sure to add a media tag in css so that it is also viewable from a mobile device.
+This project was a great review on how to center objects by using either CSS grids or flexbox.
+I opt to use flexbox to center the product.

 ### Built with